feyroozecode/786.world/README.md

 ## Introduction

 [786](https://vargiskhan.com/log/the-number-786-its-origin-meaning-and-significance/) is the numerical expression for “Bismillah al-Rahman al-Rahim” meaning "In the name of God, the Most Gracious, the Most Merciful".
-[786 World](https://786.world/) is a muslim community which provides a place for people to meet other like minded people and discuss their faith or exist in a place with the knowledge that everyone shares the same beliefs and values.
+[786 World](https://786.world/) is a muslim community to meet other like minded people.

 ## Rationale